JWesleySM/Chordality-Analysis/README.md

 *vertex-> its neighbours*

-If for any reason you don't want some of the output information, comment the corresponding lines 307 to 309 at the **RegAllocBasic.cpp file**.
+If for any reason you don't want some of the output information, comment the corresponding lines 307 to 309 at the **RegAllocBasic.cpp** file.

 This implementation is part of the [Angha Project](http://cuda.dcc.ufmg.br/angha/home).
 By following this link, you can find a very nice analysis on chordal graphs in the tab "Analyses".